 The following resolution will be moved by SEP supporters at tomorrow’s mass meeting of Victorian teachers and Education Support workers.
-(See: “Australia: Victorian teachers prepare for mass meeting and third one-day strike”)
+(See: “Australia: Victorian teachers prepare for mass meeting and third one-day strikeAustralia: Victorian teachers prepare for mass meeting and third one-day strike”)

 * * *